-I am delighted to welcome you to Knoxville Opera’s 35th Anniversary Season, filled with exciting artists performing Strauss’s Die Fledermaus, Puccini’s The Girl of the Golden West and Rossini’s Cinderella at the magnificent Tennessee Theatre.
+I am delighted to welcome you to Knoxville Opera’s 36th Season, highlighted by many exciting artists performing Offenbach’s The Tales of Hoffmann, Donizetti’s The Elixir of Love and Bellini’s Norma at the magnificent Tennessee Theatre.
 I encourage you to explore our entire website which provides details about all of our wonderful activities.

 This season we will present more than 75 education/outreach programs that will serve 100,000 people in our East Tennessee community and beyond.
 Let me mention some of the highlights:

-- Building upon the success of last season’s in-school production of Gounod’s Romeo & Juliette, this year we will present Rossini’s Cinderella to 12,000 students in their schools along with our cornerstone program, Opera 101.
+• Building upon the success of the last two seasons’ in-school productions of Gounod’s Romeo & Juliette and Rossini’s Cinderella for 23,000 students, this coming season we will take Donizetti’s The Elixir of Love into schools along with our cornerstone program, Opera 101.

 I look forward to having you in our audience for another unforgettable season!